Michal2310/NetPing/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://www.notion.so/LICENSE) file for details.
+This project is licensed under the MIT License